 Control looked up at the names, and groaned, followed by a nervous giggle.
 “I don’t suppose you’d like to handle phones?”

 Giving me a sidelong glance, she said, “I’m kidding.
 I’m kidding.
 They’d kill me.
 Well, not really, but they’d be mad.”

 Metallic clunking noises came from my left, followed by a screech as the metal door that went from the floor to the ceiling of the wall there opened.

 Another figure in a gray Heroes’ League uniform ran out of the opening.
 It wasn’t completely open, but through it anyone could have seen a long room filled with clutter and some of the most iconic vehicles of the late twentieth century—the all black Wolfmobile, Captain Commando’s red, white and blue motorcycle, and the silvery gray Heroes’ League jet.

 Distracted by what I’d seen, I didn’t notice that the new person had come to a stop next to the table.
-Short, for a man, he stood around the same height as Control.
-His mask covered all of his face except the mouth, and his short, straw colored hair.
+Slightly taller than the Rocket, his mask covered all of his face except the mouth, and his short, straw-colored hair.